 In order to be considered as a Guardian family for JoaLins Labradoodles, you must be able to meet these minimum requirements:

-- You must live year-round within 3 hours driving distance of our home in Plant City, Florida.
-Families residing over 3 hours away will be considered on a case by case basis, but only if their work schedules would allow for them to meet the transportation and other requirements of the program.
+- You must live year-round within 100 miles driving distance of our home in Plant City, Florida.
+Families residing over 100 miles away will be considered on a case by case basis, but only if their work schedules would allow for them to meet the transportation and other requirements of the program.

 - You must be available to transport the puppy/dog to us when needed for health testing and breeding, sometimes with limited notice.